mortonne/psifr/paper/paper.md

 the category of the items being recalled [@Polyn:2011; @Morton:2017], thus complicating the analysis further.

-`Psifr` was developed to consolidate a number of free recall analysis methods (often implemented in MATLAB) within a flexible Python package.
+`Psifr` (pronounced like "cypher") was developed to consolidate a number of free recall analysis methods (often implemented in MATLAB) within a flexible Python package.
 The `Psifr` package includes core utilities that simplify and standardize a number of different analyses of recall sequences, including analyses focused on serial position [@Murdock:1962],